Vasili Oshchepkov: Work in the Siberian military district

-At the headquarters of the Siberian Military District, he was not going to lose highly yaponista and Oshchepkov left Vladivostok as a translator.
-The January 27, 1927 order of the number 26 Revvovensoveta USSR "Oshchepkov Vasily Sergeyevich determined to serve in the Red Army."
-Then on this basis, "the order of the Siberian Military District for the number 19" VS Oshchepkov "shall be appointed interpreter of the 7th District Headquarters Branch" in Novosibirsk, with the appointment has been issued retroactively - from 15 April 1926, with the payment of all laid during this period allowance.
+The headquarters of the Siberian Military District did not intend to lose a highly qualified Japanologist, and V. S. Oshchepkov was retained in Vladivostok as a translator.
+On January 27, 1927, by order No. 26 of the Revolutionary Military Council of the USSR, "Oshchepkov Vasily Sergeevich is assigned to service in the Red Army (RKKA)."
+Then, on this basis, "by order to the troops of the Siberian Military District No. 19," V. S. Oshchepkov "is appointed to the position of translator of the 7th branch of the District Headquarters" in Novosibirsk, with the appointment being backdated to April 15, 1926, including the payment of all monetary allowances due for this period.